jkillingsworth/jkillingsworth.com/README.md

 ## Toolchain

-The bulid the site, you need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
+The build the site, you need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.

 #### Installation (Windows)